parsh96/docker-ci-cd/README.md

 		docker service update --force --update-parallelism 1 --update-delay 30s --image dtr.example.com:12443/RepoOwner/twitter-app-ci-cd:$GIT_COMMIT tweet-to-us

-	>The option ```--update-parallelism 1``` helps to update one instance of the container at a time.
+	> + The option ```--update-parallelism 1``` helps to update one instance of the container at a time.
 This is specially helpful when you are running your service in replicated mode with replicas of the same container.
 That way you won't notice a downtime for your service as upgrade will be rolled to all containers one by one.

-	>The option ```--update-delay``` helps you to have a delay in between the update of containers.
+	> + The option ```--update-delay``` helps you to have a delay in between the update of containers.
 This would phase-wise rollout of features wherein one of the underlying containers/tasks could be using old code and another one would be using new code.
 This (if you keep the delay long enough) can help in doing blue-green deployment to test the new code without impacting all the users.

   * Refer online doc for mode option - [docker service update](https://docs.docker.com/engine/reference/commandline/service_update/)